The-Marcy-Lab-School/case-study-guidelines/README.md

 - What new technologies did you learn for this project?
 - Why did you choose to use that technology?
 - What is the architectural design of your application?
-- What technologies did you use in your backend?
+- What technologies did you use in your back-end?
 - What type of database did you choose and why?
 - What is your database schema (ERD)?
-- What technologies did you use in your frontend?
+- What technologies did you use in your front-end?
 - What is the user flow of your application?
-- Did you use any third party technologies that does not live in either your frontend or backend?
+- Did you use any third-party technologies that do not live in either your front-end or back-end?

 ### Challenges and Implemented Solutions
 - What _technical_ challenges did you encounter and what thoughtful solutions did you implement?
-    - **Note:** You need to focus on high-quality *Implemented Solutions*.
-We want to talk about technical challenges that we *overcame* and found a thoughtful and good solution to.
+    - **Note:** You should focus on writing about your **Implemented Solutions**.
+When we discuss technical challenges, we only want to talk about the challenge that we *overcame* and found a thoughtful and good solution to.
-    - Do not mention challenges the involved taking the easy way out
+    - It is not worth mentioning challenges that involved a simple solution (i.e. reading the documentation) or a solution that is part of the project-building process (i.e. learning a new technology was challenging).
-    - Individual Ownership: Your technical case study should have *at least* one technical challenge per member of your group, possibly more.
+    - Your technical case study should have *at least* one technical challenge and solution per member of your group, possibly more.

 ### Extension Opportunities

 - What additional features would you build out?
-- What existing features would your improve upon?
+- What existing features would you improve upon?

 ### References and Links